PRO CONNECT

 While in college, as a young minister having a desire to help the community, Johnny and his future wife reached out to provide enriching experiences for children living in an economically and socially deprived community.
 After receiving his undergraduate and master’s degrees, he taught multi-handicapped children at the Helen Keller School.
 Following a few years of teaching high school, Johnny embraced the opportunity to teach and manage an adult education program at a vocational rehabilitation center.
 In addition to managing that program, Johnny was an adjunct evening instructor at the local community college where he taught ethics, sociology, and psychology.

-When Johnny and his wife received a Caribbean cruise from their three children as a 30th wedding anniversary gift, they fell in love with traveling.
-Johnny’s and Pat’s additional adjunct positions enabled them to continue their dream, and they have now traveled in 56 countries and to all 7 continents.
+When Johnny and his wife received a Caribbean cruise from their three children as a 30th wedding anniversary gift, they fell in love with international travel, and they have now traveled to all 7 continents and 62 countries.
+Johnny and his wife Pat and their therapy dog Sophie enjoy living in coastal Georgia, not far from their three children and their families.

 “An intriguing narrative turn that ignites a riveting final act and an unforgettable ending...with a standout cast and a grand denouement.”